 First, note that this document does not cover all the legal doctrine in the course.
 This document attempts to provide a structure for applying core trademark law, but there will be substantial material covered in the course that is not embraced by this document.

 Second, this document is not meant to be a source for helping you to understand the law.
-Rather, it is meant to be a road map for approaching problems in order to apply what you’ve learned.
+Rather, it is meant to be a road map for approaching problems so that you can apply what you’ve learned.

 Third, do not try to make inferences about what will be on the exam from this document.
 The amount of words devoted to a topic in this document reflects a judgment with regard to the amount of detail necessary to provide a comprehensible scheme for applying much of what you’ve learned.
 For topic coverage on the exam, as the syllabus says: “I work hard to ensure that the emphasis on the exam will track the emphasis in class and in the materials, and the topics covered on the exam will be at least roughly proportional to the time spent on those topics in the course.”
 (This is what the syllabus calls the “Correspondence Principle.”)

-This document comes out of the Spring 2024 course in Trademark at OU College of Law.
-Course webpage: http://www.ericejohnson.com/courses/Trademark_24/

 Thinking of the Law in Action